MarekBykowski/yocto-ci-manifest/README.md

 - `TEST_TARGET_IP` defines where the QEMU to test against is and what port it is available at.
 - `TEST_SUITES` defines the tests to run.

-From within your working directory `/yocto/yocto-team/$USER/poky/cxl` the tests pre-defined (written by Yocto folks) are in `../meta/lib/oeqa/runtime/cases`.
+From within your working directory `/yocto/yocto-team/$USER/poky/cxl` the tests pre-defined (written by Yocto folks) are accessed from `../meta/lib/oeqa/runtime/cases`.
 Tests that we write should go to our meta layer `meta-cxl` in `../../meta-cxl/lib/oeqa/runtime/cases`.

 I strongly advise each of us creates a branch with his/her own tests and we merge it to the main branch when appropriate.